joopringelberg/perspectives-react/README.md

 ## Dependencies
 This package depends on React.
 JSX is used in the source.
 It also depends on `perpectives-proxy`.
 However, this module is declared external in order to be able to share it with `perspectives-core` (the core also depends on the proxy, but react and core need to share the same instance of proxy).

+## External Dependencies
+The environment (c.q. 'window' for Electron) should have a global variable `perspectivesGlobals` that has a member called `host`.

+Also, the environment should have a function 'import'.

 ## Build
 Create `dist/perspectives-react.js` by evaluating on the command line: